bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 1. Name at least three things that a general-purpose operating system is responsible for handling.
    > Security, ensuring that different processes/programs and users do not step (interfer) on each other.
    > Security, ensure that unauthorized process/users do not access the system, and keeping the resources/RAM needed by each process safe apart from other processes.
    > Expose an manage an API.
-This process to access to system tools/periferals such as I/O, network, Hard Disk, etc.
+This allow a process to access to system tools/periferals such as I/O, network, Hard Disk, etc.

 2) Describe the job of the Scheduler in the OS in general.